pauljickling/notes/devops/docker/docker-cli.md

 `docker logs {container}` View the logs for the name of the container

+`docker logs {container} --since 24h` Limit log output to specified timeframe, in this case the last 24 hours

 `docker push {username}/{repository}:{tag}` Uploads the tagged image to a repository

 `docker rename {container}` Renames a container